 When you are ready, your instructor will encourage you to record a professional voice over demo.
 A voice over demo is a brief sampling of your capabilities that demonstrates your personal style, brand and highlights your natural talents.

 Voices.com provides service and support to both clients and voice talent with online help sections, a Frequently Asked Question database, and answers questions by both telephone and email.
 Voices.com is a reputable, transparent organization with clear, focused goals and open business practices.
 Explore the site and the opportunities available to you to make an informed decision and read testimonials from both voice talent and clients that have used their site.

-It's not only helpful but quite wise to enlist the services of a voice coach or vocal instructor before jumping in the deep end of the voice-over pool.
+It's not only helpful but quite wise to enlist the services of a voice coach or vocal instructor before jumping in the deep end of the pool.
 There are cases where the roles of voice teachers and coaches vary, however, their principal objectives are to see that their clients improve their technique, style, and overall vocal health.
 Some talents will bring their voice-over work to their coach to ask for advice.
 This is not uncommon, however, an even more common reason for approaching a voice coach is to prepare for recording a voice-over demo, especially if the demo is a first effort by the student.

 Voice coaches can teach you how to warm up your voice, how to breathe properly, assume a proper posture for voicing, and help you to develop unwavering intonation, phrasing, fluctuation, elasticity, versatility, and allow you to explore the potential of your voice in a friendly and secure environment.
 Classes can either be private or public depending on the arrangement selected with the instructor.
 Many talent prefer individual coaching sessions to group lessons.